 The United States leads the world in rates of imprisonment.
 The nation represents approximately 5 percent of the world’s population, yet holds a staggering 25 percent of the world’s inmates.
-There are currently over 2 million people in incarceration, a 500% increase since the 1980s that has brought the term “mass incarceration” into everyday parlance.
+There are currently over 2 million incarcerated people, a 500% increase since the 1980s that has brought the term “mass incarceration” into everyday parlance.

 Baz Dreisinger has been at the forefront of the movement towards restorative justice, dedicating her career to ending mass incarceration in the United States.
 In her effort to educate the public and improve the lives of people in prisons, Baz created the Prison-to-College Pipeline (P2CP), a unique program that provides incarcerated people with education both behind bars and after they have reentered society, reducing rates of recidivism and ultimately enabling them to earn a college degree.